 - Give an RSVP date

-- Eagerly share with a huge smile how amazing the recital will be at each of the upcoming online lessons.
+Then, eagerly share with a huge smile how amazing the recital will be at each & every upcoming online lesson.